Ph.D., History, Emory University, 2000

 - Women's Personal Narratives ( graduate seminar cross-listed with Humanities)

-Trained in modern U.S. southern and women’s history, I have evolved into an interdisciplinary scholar of twentieth-century U.S. social justice movements.
-I am an oral historian whose greatest areas of expertise are women, white allies, and grassroots-level activism in the modern African American freedom movement in the US-South.
+Trained in modern U.S. southern and women's history (PhD, Emory University Department of History, 2000), I have evolved into an interdisciplinary scholar of twentieth-century U.S. social justice movements.
+I am an oral historian whose areas of concentration include women, white allies, and grassroots-level activism in the modern African American freedom movement in the US-South.

-In 2005, I received the Catherine Prelinger Award of the Coordinating Committee for Women in History as a nontraditional scholar, and I was a 2005-06 sexuality fellow of the Social Science Research Council (SSRC).
-In 2008-09, I was co-PI on a study of Louisville's Digital Divide and local use of new media for social networking among grassroots social justice activists, funded by the SSRC's "Necessary Knowledge" program and conducted in partnership with KY Jobs with Justice (for details and a synopsis of the findings, see
+In Fall 2013, I had the opportunity to live in Edinburgh, Scotland, where I was a Humanities fellow at the Institute for Advanced Studies in the Humanities at University of Edinburgh.
+In 2005, I received the Catherine Prelinger Award of the Coordinating Committee for Women in History as a nontraditional scholar, and I was a 2005-06 sexuality fellow of the social Science Research Council (SSRC).
+In 2008-09, I was co-PI -- along with Professor Jennifer Gregg of the Department of Communication -- on a study of Louisville's Digital Divide and local use of new media for social networking among grassroots social justice activists.
+This project was funded by the SSRC's "Necessary Knowledge" program and conducted in partnership with KY Jobs with Justice.
+For details and synopsis of the findings, see

 I am currently working on several research projects, including the following: